OpenTranslationBible/open-bible/en-GB/53.2 Thessalonians/md/2-thessalonians-03.md

 ## 2 Thessalonians 3:18

-The grace of our Lord Jesus Christ be with you all.
+May the grace of our Lord Jesus Christ be with you all.